 The Fair Start Model

-We promote and protect every child’s right to a fair start in life by replacing unsustainable, parent-centered family planning models with the human rights-based and child-centered Fair Start family planning model.
+We promote and protect every child’s right to a fair start in life by replacing unsustainable, parent-centered family planning models with the human rights-based and child first Fair Start family planning model.

-The model suggests a shift in family planning from a subjective focus on just the parents, to an objective focus that considers the interests of the potential child, the parents, and the community.
+The model shifts family planning from a subjective focus on just the parents, to an objective focus that considers the interests of the potential child, the parents, and the community.

 It’s all about this: Smaller families working together to give every child a fair start in life.

 Here’s how the Fair Start family planning model works:

 - Every child deserves a fair start in life, relative to their peers.

 - Families and communities plan together to secure that fair start, shifting excess resources to improve conditions of entry.

 - Everyone wins by creating a sustainable future filled with people who had a better start in life.

 Today many families are adopting the child first Fair Start family planning model.
 First, they try to give their child a fair start in life by having a smaller family where they can invest more in their child.
 Often they also foster or adopt one of the many children eagerly waiting for parents rather than creating additional need.
 Second, they publicly role model their choices.
 Finally, these families join public advocacy campaigns to shift resources from extractive centers of power like governments, corporations, and wealthy families in order to democratically empower children and future citizens by incentivizing better family planning by all parents.
 Why?
 All parents know that the quality of their own child’s life will depend on how other parents decide to have and raise their kids.